0EnIgma1/XYZ-Store-Dashboard/README.md

 >- ### Phones and Chairs has been this organization's major selling product category.
 >- ### This organization has a stable sale and profit on phones.
 After 2015 Accessories has been an emerging category with highest profit than other categories in 2017.
 >- ## Increasing sales in New York will result in increased profit than in California.
+>- ## Improvise marketing strategy of accessories to reach more people as it's sales and profit is increasing.

 # [Tableau Public Link](https://public.tableau.com/app/profile/naveen8657/viz/Superstore_16842345954100/Explore)